Jeffy892/project-2/ClairTwitterAnalysis/README.md

 The pie charts for the first part are hardcoded at the moment, so to create them, you will have to edit the values in the code and then run it.

 ## License

+This project uses the following license: MIT License